 - Is this like “positive steering”?
 This is the same phrase for push steering.
 It is often used as a psychological term to prevent the rider from becoming fearful in learning to do push steering.

-LET’S BE CLEAR ABOUT LEARNING THIS SKILL If you are reading this and have not felt the effects of push steering on your motorcycle you have not learned the technique.
+LET’S BE CLEAR ABOUT LEARNING THIS SKILL!
+If you are reading this and have not felt the effects of push steering on your motorcycle, you have not learned the technique of push-steering.

 This Simple Exercise to Obtain the Moment of Truth

 You just have to feel push steering just one to be enlightened.
 It is best discovered under supervision of an expert motorcycle instructor.
 However, if you don’t have the ability to find a coach.
 Try the following but put your safety first and foremost.